dhis2/dhis2-fhir-adapter/README.md

 ### API for Administration and Mapping
 The adapter provides REST interfaces for administration and mapping.
 The documentation is currently generated automatically when building the adapter.
 Unit test execution must not be skipped in this case when building the adapter.
 The documentation can be found at docs/api-guide.html.
 If the Adapter has been started by command line without changing the port, then the guide is available at http://localhost:8081/docs/api-guide.html.

+The JavaScript API that is used to create rules and transformations is generated automatically when running the adapter.
+The script can be found at scripts/to-dhis2-all-mapping.js.
+If the Adapter has been started by command line without changing the port, then the guide is available at http://localhost:8081/scripts/to-dhis2-all-mapping.js.